 - Click the module icon in the middle of the screen.
 Search for Survey123 and select it.

 This module is designed to run the scenario each time a survey response is submitted.

-The scenario icon changes color, and a wizard appears to help you configure the Survey123 module.
+A pop-up appears to help you configure the Watch survey module.